antonpup/Aurora/README.md

 * [Elysium](https://elysium.codeplex.com/) - Used parts of this theme
 * [LogiLed2Corsair](https://github.com/VRocker/LogiLed2Corsair) - Used as a resource for Wrappers
 * [GSI for Payday 2](https://github.com/Last-Bullet-Development/PD2GSI) - A GSI mod for Payday 2
+* [LightFX Extender](https://github.com/Archomeda/lightfx-extender) - A LightFX wrapped by a friend of mine, used as a resource for LightFX Wrapper.

 # Special thanks to the testing team:
 * Casper